SARA JEANES WRIGHT

 • Photo Galleries

-I have trained in the field of STEM education for over 10 years, and I joined the Biological & Biomedical Sciences faculty at Rowan University in fall 2019.
+I have trained in the field of STEM education for over 15 years, and I joined the Biological & Biomedical Sciences faculty at Rowan University in fall 2019.

 I earned my PhD in Evolution, Ecology and Population Biology at Washington University in St. Louis, MO.
-My research in Dr. Kenneth Olsen's lab identifies variation that allows a common plant (white clover) to adapt to an extremely wide range of climates.
+My research in Dr. Kenneth Olsen's lab identified variation that allows a common plant (white clover) to adapt to an extremely wide range of climates.

 I earned my BS in Biology at the University of Texas at Austin in 2011 as a member of the Dean's Scholars Honors Program.